This crispy smashed broccoli recipe is the side dish that disappears first - golden parmesan edges, a bold spice blend, and done in 40 minutes.

 ♻️ Substitutes & Variations

 - No parmesan?
-Swap in grated mozzarella, pecorino romano, or nutritional yeast if you want a dairy-free version.
+Swap in grated mozzarella, pecorino romano, or nutritional yeast if you want a dairy-free version - delicious paired with these plant-based fritters for a meat-free meal.

 - Want more heat?
 Add ¼ teaspoon of red pepper flakes to your seasoning mix.
 Gives it a great kick.